 All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
-Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
+Applicants may also be asked to provide details of their online profile including account names and social media handles so that online searches can be carried out on shortlisted applicants.
+Incomplete application forms may be returned to the applicant where the application deadline has not passed.
 A curriculum vitae will not be accepted in place of the completed application form.

 Applicants will receive a job description/information for the role applied for.
-Application forms, job descriptions, and the School's Child Protection Policy and other safer recruitment documentation are available to download from the School's website.
+Application forms, job descriptions, and the School's Child Protection Policy and other safer recruitment documentation are available to download from the School's website (Working for Epsom page)